 - #HashtagsAreYourFriend – Posts with a gazillion hashtags instantly look like spam.
 Don’t go overboard, but utilizing relevant hashtags is a great way to help drive traffic to your posts.
 A great way to keep the captions clean is to use a max of one hashtag in the main caption, post it, and then add a few additional hashtags in the comments section.
 Never use more than five hashtags in total.

 When Struggling to Create, Curate!

 You don’t have to create every post for Instagram marketing for your HVAC business account from scratch.
-There is a lot to be said for tapping into the social network aspect of Instagram and sharing relevant content from other users.
+There is much to be said for tapping into the social network aspect of Instagram and sharing relevant content from other users.

 Stealing Instagram Content is NOT the Same as Curating

 Before I type one more sentence, let me be very clear: you should never steal content.
 What’s the difference, you ask?
 If you simply screenshot a great image from another user and repost it, you’ve stolen that image.

 Even if there is a watermark on the photo, you’re essentially trying to profit off of their work without giving proper credit.
 Utilizing an app like Repost is a great way to share content from Instagram on Instagram without breaking copyright or behaving badly.